 Key Takeaways

-Your SSN is a vital step in beginning your journey as a healthcare professional in the US, providing the foundation for a successful transition to your new role.
+Your SSN is a vital step in beginning your journey as a healthcare professional in the U.S., providing the foundation for a successful transition to your new role.

 - It is required for essential services such as opening a bank account, purchasing a car and renting an apartment.